Bring Xello to Life in the Classroom Part 2: Focusing on Elementary

 Stay tuned in the fall, where we focus on how to empower your high school students, particularly if they’re college-bound, to understand and explore multiple future pathways on their own.
 If you’re looking at how to get your ninth graders started completing their Transition to High School lesson, look no further than our next blog in the series for more info.

-Read the first installment of the Bringing Xello to Life in the Classroom Series: Career Development Lessons & Tips
+Read the other installments of the Bringing Xello to Life in the Classroom Series: Career Development Lessons & Tips for a Successful Transition to High School (part 1) & Helping Every Student Plan for Life After High School (part 3)